 |Type||Daily journal type|

 Diary is based off the Journal plugin.
 The Diary module allows a teacher to collect online text, audio, and video from a user.
-The user can create a new entry each calendar day.
+Depending on the Diary setup options, a user can create a new entry each calendar day or even each minute.
 Each entry can be individually reviewed, provided with feedback, and graded, with overall rating results being shown based on the selected aggregate type of rating.
-Currently, the user can edit any entry, but cannot start a new entry on a skipped day.
+Currently, the user can edit any entry, and can even create a new entry for a skipped day.
 The data submitted by student is visible only to the teacher, course manager, or site admin, and not to the other users in the course.

 Like the Journal, the Diary module is suitable for short, online writing assignments in which users can refine their entries over time, based on feedback from the marker.
-Unlike the Journal however, the Diary can start a new entry each calendar day.
+Unlike the Journal however, the Diary can start a new entry for any calendar day, hour or minute.
 This helps prevent the 'scroll of death' for markers as they see only one entry from each user at the same time on one page.
+If needed, markers can look at ALL the entries for any single user, and add ratings and feedback to individual entries.
 Using visible or separate groups also helps cut down on the 'scroll of death' for markers.
 With all the new tools available in the Atto and Tiny MCE editors, a diary entry can also include audio and video recordings.
 Feedback is a simple numerical rating along with text as the use of the rubric or marking guide is not supported.

 - Login and navigate to your Moodle course.